shafeeshafee/microblog_EC2_deployment/README.md

 8. **Reassessing the Clean Stage:**

-   - Issue: The Clean stage in our Jenkinsfile attempts to kill Gunicorn processes but fails due to permission issues.
+   - Issue: The Clean stage in our Jenkinsfile attempts to kill Gunicorn processes but fails due to permission issues, AND only kills one of the child workers but not the main process.
    - Fix: Recognize that managing Gunicorn via `systemd` negates the need for this stage (read issue #9), and consider removing or modifying it accordingly.
+Use `systemctl` to restart the process.

 9. **Background Processes Terminating**

    - Issue: The application process terminated when the pipeline completed.
    - Fix: Created a `systemd` service to manage the Gunicorn process, ensuring it runs continuously in the background.
+     - With `systemd` whenever you add something, you have to reload the daemon, enable the service, start it, and check the status:
+       ```bash
+          sudo systemctl daemon-reload
+          sudo systemctl enable microblog
+          sudo systemctl start microblog
+          sudo systemctl status microblog
+       ```

 10. **IP Address Changes**